gitlabhq/gitlab-runner/docs/executors/kubernetes.md

 This example creates a user and group called `nonroot` and sets the image to run as that user.

-Example of setting pod security context in your config.toml:
+Example of setting pod security context in your `config.toml`:

 ```toml
 concurrent = %(concurrent)s